Course Description

 Class Absence Policy

 A significant portion of the final grade is dependent on regular participation in class activities.
 However, we understand that unexpected life events (e.g., health or family issues) and other professional obligations (e.g., conference travel or university-level athletics events) can cause students to miss a small number of classes.
-To account for such absences, every student will automatically get full points for up to 4 missed absences (~15%) in both the pre-class reading quizzes and class attendance.
+To account for any and all absences or lapses of any type, every student will automatically get full points for the lowest four scores (including zeros) in both the pre-class reading quizzes and class attendance/participation.
 Students need not inform the instructor ahead of time.
-This policy will account for lapses of all types, including simply forgetting to submit on time, registering for the class late, etc. No other make-up provision will be made for reading responses and class attendance, with the exception of explicit disability-related accommodations.
+This policy will account for lapses of all types, including simply forgetting to submit on time, registering for the class late, illness, conference travel, etc. No other make-up provision will be made for reading responses and class attendance, with the exception of official disability-related accommodations.
+Please do not email the instructor asking for excuses beyond this policy.

 For unexpected contingencies affecting scheduled class presentations and final project presentations, please contact the instructor ASAP; these will be handled on a case-by-case basis.